 When watering dahlia plants, always make sure to avoid wetting the plant foliage.
 This will help to decrease the likelihood of disease.
 Dahlia plant irrigation routines should focus on long and deep watering sessions.
 This process will promote stronger, studier plants and better root growth.

-By making sure to meet dahlia watering needs, growers will be rewarded with bright and colorful blooms all summer long.
+By making sure to meet dahlia watering needs, you will be rewarded with bright and colorful blooms all summer long.